plexcorp-pty-ltd/tuxdeploy/README.md

 ## Config file

-You will need to setup a **.tuxdeploy.toml** , this will contain all the server and project settings.
+You will need to set up a **.tuxdeploy.toml**, which will contain all the server and project settings.
 See below an example:
 ```yaml
 [server]
 address = "192.168.1.1"